 Non-Invasive Intracranial Pressure (ICP) Monitoring

-Vivonics has developed I.PASS: Intracranial Pressure Assessment and Screening System, a device that can monitor intracranial pressure completely non-invasively.
-The system uses three near-infrared sensors, the same type as used to record pulse oximetry.
-Two sensors placed on the head and one on a fingertip or other extremity provide a measure of intracranial pressure (ICP) within a few heartbeats.
-The I.PASS portable ICP monitor can be used in clinical or field settings.
+Vivonics is developing IPASS: Intracranial Pressure Assessment and Screening System, a device that can monitor intracranial pressure completely non-invasively.
+The system uses near-infrared sensors, the same type as used to record pulse oximetry.
+Using a novel algorithm, the system provides a measure of intracranial pressure (ICP) within a few heartbeats.
+The IPASS portable ICP monitor can be used in clinical or field settings.

 *Product under development, not yet FDA approved